confluence/2019-04-15-UCT/index.md

 {% include lc/who.html %}
 {% endif %}

-<em>This workshop is being run as part of the eResearch Africa 2019 conference.
-If you would like to participate, please <a href="http://www.eresearch-africa.uct.ac.za/">visit the conference website</a> for registration information.</em>
+<h3>This workshop is being run as part of the eResearch Africa 2019 conference.
+If you would like to participate, please <a href="http://www.eresearch-africa.uct.ac.za/">visit the conference website</a> for registration information.</h3>

 {% comment %}
 LOCATION